liulei6696/csye6225-spring2019/README.md

 ## Running Tests
-Junit needed to be imported for running Junit tests.
+Junit needs to be imported for running Junit tests.

 Service level: